MaciekLeks/lazy-gitlab-runner-k8s-tf/README.md

 - Designed to be more adaptable to GitLab's evolving configuration standards

 ## Getting Started

-**Please Note: This module is currently under active development and is not yet ready for production use.**

-I'm  working diligently to create a stable and feature-complete version of this module.
-While we're excited about its potential, we advise against using it in any critical or production environments at this time.
+The first stable version of this module is now available (since v0.2.0)!
+You can find example configurations in the `samples` directory.

 ### Development Status

 - [x] Core functionality implementation
-- [ ] Testing and validation
+- [x] Testing and validation
 - [x] Documentation
-- [ ] Example configurations
+- [x] Example configurations
-- [ ] First stable release
+- [x] First stable release

-I appreciate your interest in this project.
+We appreciate your interest in this project.
 If you'd like to contribute or stay updated on its progress, please:

 1. Star this repository to show your support
 2. Watch this repository for updates